 Vera Farmiga is an actress well-known to many.
 She’s been on our screens for two decades now and has a very impressive résumé of work – odds are if you watch film and TV, you’ve seen her in something!

-Chances are if you’ve seen her recently it will be in A&E’s modern prequel to horror classic Pyscho, Bates Motel, where she plays the infamous Norma Bates.
+Chances are, if you’ve seen her recently, it will be in A&E’s modern prequel to the horror classic Psycho, Bates Motel, where she plays the infamous Norma Bates.

 She was born to two Ukrainian parents, Mykhailo and Luba, and went to a Ukrainian Catholic school growing up.